 Are there medicines I should avoid when breastfeeding?

-There are some situations where the medicine is necessary but too harmful for you to continue breastfeeding, such as chemotherapy.
-If you need to take on of these medicine long-term, you will need to find other options to feed your baby safely:
+There are some situations where the medicine is necessary but makes it too harmful for you to continue breastfeeding, such as chemotherapy.
+Your will need to find other ways to feed your baby safely if you are taking one of these medicines long-term:

 - some anticancer medicines (chemotherapy)